+Why is Cervical Cancer Month so important?
 Cervical cancer is a major killer of women worldwide and yet it is highly preventable.
-Cervical cancer kills almost 700 women per day in developing countries – that’s one every two minutes.
+Next year, nearly 300,000 women are expected to die from cervical cancer, mainly due to lack of access to basic screening services.
+Approximately 90% of them will be in low and middle-income.
+The disease kills almost 700 women per day in developing countries – that’s one every two minutes.
 Most of these deaths can be prevented.
-Proven community-based programs like the ones led by Grounds for Health are providing access to effective one-day screening and treatment programs for only 25 cents in materials per woman.

 Women who die from cervical cancer, die young, typically in their 40’s.
 These are the mothers, wives, daughters, and sisters who are pivotal to the health and wellbeing of their families and communities.